 Paul Mac Flynn is co-director of the Nevin Economic Research Institute and is based in the Belfast office.
-In addition to managing staff in the Belfast office he has co-responsibility for the NERI's research programme and for its strategic direction.
+In addition to managing the Belfast office he has co-responsibility for the NERI's research programme and for its strategic direction.

 He leads on the NERI’s analysis of the Northern Ireland economy along with all research into the impact of the United Kingdom‘s departure from the European Union.
 Other research areas include regional productivity, the all-island economy and the future of work.